In this tutorial, I show you how to build a DIY epoxy resin dining table from start to finish.

 This epoxy table project was a BIG one.

-So, I designed and built this custom black walnut slab dining table and matching bench seat for a customer in Virginia.
+I designed and built this custom black walnut slab dining table and matching dining table bench seat for a customer in Virginia.

 The walnut dining table has 2 bookmatched live edge rustic walnut slabs with a blue epoxy river in the middle.

-In addition to the table top, I built a black walnut bench seat and farmhouse trestle bottom.
+In addition to the table top, I built a farmhouse trestle bottom.

 The table bottom and bench disassemble to make it easier to ship and move from room to room or house to house.

-Lastly, the table top is 7 feet long, 4 feet wide, and 1.75 inches thick.
+Lastly, each black walnut slab for the table top is 7 feet long, 4 feet wide, and 1.75 inches thick.

-In order to get a closer look at the wood grain, I sanded the live edge slab with 40 grit sandpaper with my rotex 125 sander in rotary mode on the highest speed setting.
+In order to get a closer look at the wood grain, I sanded each live edge slab with 40 grit sandpaper using my rotex 125 sander in rotary mode on the highest speed setting.

 I need to flatten the slab in a later step with my router, so this may seem like a wasted step.